-This morning, we make our way to Monterey, where we shall spend the next two nights.
-Our hotel is ideally located on Cannery Row; once named Ocean View Avenue, this waterfront street officially took on its nickname 'cannery row' in honour of John Steinbeck, who used it both as the setting for his great 1945 novel and also for his Sweet Thursday (1954).
+We will have time to view its exhibits and watch the otters being fed before checking-in to our hotel ideally located on Cannery Row.
+Once named Ocean View Avenue, this waterfront street officially took on its nickname 'cannery row' in honour of John Steinbeck, who used it both as the setting for his great 1945 novel and also for his Sweet Thursday (1954).
 The last cannery closed here in 1976.